MQCybersec/mqcybersec-website/src/content/writeups/picoctf-pw-crack-4.md

 ctf: "PicoCTF"
 category: "general"
 author: "sclux7"
-# image: "./sample/"
 section: "PicoCTF"
 ---

 # Understanding the challenge
 This is the fourth installment in the PW Crack series.
-I highly recommend completing the other ones from the start as they teach you different and important skills in each one, however only the fourth one was chosen to be demo'd in hack hub.
+I highly recommend completing the other ones from the start as they teach you different and important skills in each one, however only the fourth one was chosen to be demo'd in Hack Hub.
 But do what you will I am merely [a voice inside your head as you are reading this text](https://en.wikipedia.org/wiki/Subvocalization).
 With all that out of the way, let's get [cracking](https://en.wikipedia.org/wiki/Pun)!
-After using wget on all three files and ensuring the are all in the same directory, we can then "cat level4.py" and start reading how the program works.
+After using `wget` on all three files and ensuring they are all in the same directory, we can then `cat level4.py` and start reading how the program works.
 ```python
 def level_4_pw_check():
     user_pw = input("Please enter correct password for flag: ")